Weezer: Comeback, the "Green Album" and Maladroit (2000–2002)

 Mikey Welsh, pictured in 2010, played bass for Weezer from 1998 to 2001.

 Weezer reunited in April 2000, when they accepted a lucrative offer to perform at the Fuji Rock Festival.
 The festival served as a catalyst for Weezer's productivity, and from April to May 2000, they rehearsed and demoed new songs in Los Angeles.
 They returned to live shows in June 2000, playing small unpromoted concerts once again under the name Goat Punishment.
 In June 2000, the band joined the American Warped Tour for nine dates.

-Eventually the band went back into the studio to produce a third album, the "Green Album".
+Eventually, the band returned to the studio to produce a third album, the "Green Album".
 Due to the mixed reception of Pinkerton, Cuomo wrote less personal lyrics for the Green Album.
 The band hired Ric Ocasek, who had also produced the band's debut album.
 Shortly after the release, Weezer went on another American tour.
 The album was supported by the singles "Hash Pipe", "Island in the Sun", and "Photograph".
 Executives suggested that "Don't Let Go" should be chosen as the first single.
 However, Cuomo continued to fight and "Hash Pipe" eventually became the album's first single.
-"Hash Pipe" peaked at No. 2 on the Billboard Modern Rock chart and No. 6 on the Bubbling Under Hot 100 chart.
+"Hash Pipe" peaked at No. 2 on the Billboard Modern Rock chart.
 "Island In the Sun" was released as the second single and became a radio hit as well as one of their biggest overseas hits.
-The song peaked at No. 11 on the Bubbling Under Hot 100 chart.
 The song has gained increasing popularity over the years as it later joined the digital song sales in 2008, only to peak at No. 18 in 2022.
 The label tried to postpone the release date of Weezer further until June, but they ended up sticking to the album's original release date of May 15 release date.
 The album debuted at number 4 on the Billboard 200 and has since been certified platinum.

 After suffering a breakdown from the stress of touring, undiagnosed bipolar disorder, and drug abuse, Welsh attempted suicide and left Weezer in 2001.
-He later joined The Kickovers for a short stint before retiring from music.
 He was replaced by Scott Shriner, who had also played with Vanilla Ice.
-During this time, Spike Jonze returned to film a music video for "Island In the Sun".
-Matt Sharp was originally intended to appear in the video, but it did not end up happening.
+Jonze returned to film a music video for "Island In the Sun".